Investigating ionising sources and the complex interstellar medium of GHZ2 at $z=12.3$: Discussion

 The evidence emerged from the deep GHZ2 spectrum presented here, together with previous analysis based on NIRSpec, MIRI and ALMA data \citep[][]{Castellano2024,Calabro2024,Zavala2024b,Zavala2025,Mitsuhashi2025,ChavezOrtiz2025}, provides a new perspective on this puzzling source.
 First of all, active, compact star-formation is clearly present, as indicated by GHZ2 following the same well-established relations between [O~III]88$\mu$m luminosity and SFR, and between dynamical mass and H$\beta$ luminosity, as for star-forming galaxies and giant H~II regions \citep{Zavala2024b}.

-It is also evident that star formation must be ongoing in a stratified ISM environment where both low-/intermediate-density regions and high-density ones are present.
+It is also evident that star formation must be ongoing in a stratified ISM environment where both low-/intermediate-density regions and high-density ones are present, consistent with the multizone density structure inferred for similar high-redshift sources \citep[][]{Harikane2025b,Topping2025b}.
 The presence of star formation at 100 $ < $ n$_e$/cm$^{-3} < $ 4000 is indicated by the constraints on electron density from ALMA data \citep{Zavala2024b}, while our analysis in Sect.~\ref{sec:specfit} shows that this is not enough to reproduce the UV spectrum, but regions with log(n$_e$/cm$^{-3})\gtrsim$4 are needed, even when including an AGN contribution, and regardless of the radiation- or matter-bounded nature of the star-forming regions.

 The detection of variability in the \oiiibowen~fluorescence line (Sect.~\ref{subsec:Bowen}) strongly points to a more complex scenario, where AGN emission adds to compact star formation in a stratified ISM to produce the peculiar emission landscape of GHZ2.
 In fact, the short time span between the two subsets of our spectroscopic observations implies a coherent change in a region of less than 0.02 pc, consistent with the size of a broad-line region (BLR).
 The gas in the BLR can reach the extreme densities and the high level of ionising flux needed to generate this fluorescence line, which is indeed observed in local \citep{Schachter1990} and distant \citep{Lanzuisi2015} AGN, including short-term variable ones \citep{Makrygianni2023}.
 This finding, together with the good fit of the observed spectra obtained for the SF+AGN case with \textsc{HOMERUN}, as well as the similar results obtained with \textsc{BEAGLE-AGN} by \citet{ChavezOrtiz2025} and with nitrogen-enhanced photoionisation models by \citet{Zhu2025}, provide strong support to a composite nature of GHZ2.
 The observed He II flux is most naturally accounted for by an AGN contribution, unless one invokes the presence of additional, highly ionizing sources not considered in current star-formation models, such as very massive stars \citep[e.g.][]{Vink2023}, super-massive stars \citep[e.g.][]{Denissenkov2014}, or Population III stars \citep[e.g.][]{Nakajima2022,Wang2024}.
 The presence of matter-bounded star-forming regions can also explain the He~II luminosity, but it is apparently at odds with the high column density of neutral gas measured from the Ly$\alpha$ damping wing profile, assuming the DLA originates from dense ISM gas on $\sim$100 pc scales \citep[][]{Gelli2025}.